Gan Sacher Park

 Gan Sacher has a ‘five-a-side’ soccer pitch and a basketball court plus a small skate park.

-Surprisingly for a park of this size, there’s currently no coffee shop or kiosk amenity, however, one is under construction at the “Nachlaot end” of the park.
+There is a cafe, with indoor and outside seating, at the “Nachlaot end” of the park.
 Adjacent to this an amphitheatre style seating area has been constructed.

 Drinking fountains can be found in various locations within the park.

 Jerusalem is a very (very) hilly city.
 Combine that with the potential for extreme weather (either spring storms, or an early heat wave) and as a result, the Jerusalem Marathon is one of the hardest events in the annual marathon calendar.